 Can an HIV positive man still have children?

-```

-Can an HIV positive man still have children?
 If so, what is the risk to mother and child?

-Firstly, the risk of a baby having HIV is only directly related to the HIV status of the mother, not the father.
+The risk of a baby having HIV is only directly related to the HIV status of the mother, not the father.

-So if your partner is also HIV positive, this is how you can have an HIV-negative baby.
+So if your partner is also HIV positive, this is how you can have an HIV negative baby.

 The i-Base guide to HIV, Pregnancy and Women’s Health includes a chapter on planning pregnancies and is available online or in print.